CHEMeDATA/CHEMeDATA.github.io/chemisty_object_detector.md

 The criteria (third column in the table) are discussed [below](#criteria).

 # Criteria
-We defined three test/functions:
+We consider (thus far) three tests functions:
 - file_name (test presence of file)
-- exist_file (test presence of additional files)
+- exist_file (test the presence of additional files)
-- find_line (test presence of a string in a text file)
+- find_line (test the presence of a specific string in a text file)

 See below for more details.
 ## File name